 Alcoholism is a condition defined by a person’s overwhelming physical need or desire to consume alcohol, even at the detriment of their health or ability to lead a normal life.
 Traditionally, people suffering from this condition were referred to as alcoholics.
-However owing to the stigma attached to this term, medical professional now use the term Alcohol Use Disorder (AUD).
+However owing to the stigma attached to this term, medical professionals now use the term Alcohol Use Disorder (AUD).

 The National Institute on Alcohol Abuse and Alcoholism defines alcoholism or AUD as “problem drinking that becomes severe”.
 To put it simply, an alcoholic does not know how and when to stop drinking.
 This condition is progressive.
 Over time, the affected person’s entire life begins to revolve around alcohol.

 They spend a major chunk of their time either trying to get their next fix, consuming alcohol or recovering from the after-effects of excessive drinking.
 This can interfere with a person’s ability to lead a normal life.
 This begins to trigger problems in their personal and professional life, coupled with financial woes.